Become a CASA Volunteer

 A Court Appointed Special Advocate must be at least 21 years of age, have a high school education, must possess a valid driver’s license and have access to transportation.

-The CASA must complete an application form and authorize the CASA Program Staff to check at least three references unrelated to the applicant.
+The CASA must complete an application form and authorize the Office of the Court Appointed Special Advocate Staff to check at least three references unrelated to the applicant.
 The CASA must authorize and pass a criminal background check, which includes national, state, and local records checks, as well as a Child Protective Services (CPS) record check.
-The CASA Program Coordinator will interview qualified applicants to determine suitability for the training program and CASA volunteer position.
+The Office of the Court Appointed Special Advocate Program Coordinator will interview qualified applicants to determine suitability for the training program and CASA volunteer position.

 The prospective CASA must be comfortable speaking, reading and writing in the English language, be able to write coherent reports that are fact-based and logical in its conclusions and recommendations, and to assertively speak to the child’s best interests in court.
-The CASA must agree to perform the duties as described above, in an ethical and lawful manner, and consistent with the policies of the CASA Program, and in accordance with the Guardian ad Litem court rules and Washington State RCWs.
+The CASA must agree to perform the duties as described above, in an ethical and lawful manner, and consistent with the policies of the Office of the Court Appointed Special Advocate, and in accordance with the Guardian ad Litem court rules and Washington State RCWs.
 The CASA must be willing to make a minimum commitment of staying with the Program for the duration of their assigned case.